aws-quickstart/quickstart-microsoft-rdgateway/README.md

 ![Quick Start architecture for RD Gateway on AWS](https://d0.awsstatic.com/partner-network/QuickStart/datasheets/rd-gateway-architecture-on-aws.png)

 For architectural details, best practices, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/5VrKP).

+To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.
+If you'd like to submit code for this Quick Start, please review the [AWS Quick Start Contributor's Kit](https://aws-quickstart.github.io/).